eharada/Data_Viz_Deception_Project/README.md

 It will be important to validate the fact that Zika isn't getting worse as this is was a rising concern in 2016.
 Women who contract the virus will have pregnancy complications and newborns will have birth defects.
 Therefore, if we are able to show that Zika isn't getting worse, then United States can focus their efforts on other diseases that are affecting its citizens on a higher basis.

 Instead of looking at only the reported cases, we should also look at confirmed cases to see if there is a one-to-one relationship between reported cases turning into confirmed cases.
 If there is no relationship, then there is no need to spend more money on Zika.
-In addition, we will be focusing on the United States as that most closely affects us.
+In addition, we will be focusing on the United States as I am making the assumption that our audience are only those who are living in the United States or one of its territories.

 <br/><br/>

 ## Project Key Items:
 Claim: The Zika virus is not getting worse as stated in the original data visualization <br/>
+Rebuttal: The Zika virus is getting worse over time and we should spend more money on a cure <br/>
+Qualifier: The virus is not getting worse in the United States <br/>
 Audience: Everyone living in the United States who is afraid of contracting the virus <br/>
 Needs: To see evidence that the virus isn't getting out of hand and they have nothing to worry about <br/>
 Wants: The virus to subside in areas that they frequently visit or live in <br/>